DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 You can also use signatures for regular, non-encrypted files to ensure that they haven't been tampered with.

-# Bonus 3: GnuPG public key verification & _web of trust_
+# Bonus 3: GnuPG Public Key Verification & _Web of Trust_

 To prevent man-in-the-middle attacks, it would be wise to develop your `web of trust` - a network of people whose public keys you can use with a certain